IBMTechSales/klp-think2022-labs/1161-RuntimeModernization/README.md

 ### Determine application's availability (for reading only)

-In the last lab, we used `/CustomerOrderServicesWeb/index.html` for readiness and liveness probes, which is not the best indication that an application is ready to handle traffic or is healthy to process requests correctly within a reasonable amount of time.
+It is possible to simply attempt to access the  `/CustomerOrderServicesWeb/index.html` application page for readiness and liveness probes, which is not the best indication that an application is ready to handle traffic or is healthy to process requests correctly within a reasonable amount of time.

 What if the database is down?
 What if the application's security layer is not yet ready/unable to handle authentication?
 The Pod would still be considered ready and healthy and traffic would still be sent to it.
 All of those requests would fail or queue up, leading to bigger problems.